hardasmalanig-spring2021/webapp/README.md

 ## WebApp

 Web application using Technology stack that meets Cloud Native Web Application Requirements.
-This webapp shows implementation of Restful API to create, get and update user information
+This webapp shows implementation of Restful API to create, get and update user information.

 ## Requirements
  - For development, you will need Node.js [official Node.js website](https://nodejs.org/) and a node global package